vijethabv/image_processinglab/README.md

 program3:Develop a program to find sum and mean of set of images.
-Create n number of images and read from directory and perform the operation.
+Create n number of images and read from directory and perform the operation. mean:mean value gives the contribution of individual pixel intensity for the entire image. sum:adds the value of each pixel in one of the input images with the corresponding pixel in the other input image and returns the sum in the corresponding pixel of the output image.

 import cv2
 import os